slowcodingtech/boringtask-dec-2025/README.md

 - Current market stats `price` is returned by the API endpoint `GET /api/v1/markets/:market/stats`.
 - Order should be submitted to the API endpoint `POST /api/v1/orders`.
 - Order Book has no API and should be managed on the client side only (in-memory).
+- You should use mock data for the API with some randomization for a market price (no need to add any BE here, `Mock Service Worker` library or even a simple `Promise` with a const data should be just fine).

 UI schema:
 ```